arc-bath/rainfall/README.md

 The repository consists of a set of tests `test_*.py` and prototype functions `rainfall.py`.
 The students aim to write functions to satisfy the tests.

+Continuations of the exercise generalise to user defined `STOP` value and correct and add new test in `test_enhanced.py`.

+#Future

-Developments of the exercise read in values from a datafile, and extend the mean to calculate standard deviation, concurrently and separately.
+Developments of the exercise could read in values from a datafile, and extend the mean to calculate standard deviation, concurrently and separately.

 More detailed instructions about this exercise are available in the [Now Code lesson](https://arc-bath.github.io/now-code/01-rainfall.html).